 It was one of the early rainy days in the month of August; And the surroundings draped greenery below and the sky above coated the grayish shade like life with patches of old (white) and youth(blue) spread intermittently.
 It had rained last night.
 The morning mist was too compelling and was enough for me to decide against attending the lecture.

 Lost in the loftiness of being a part of the greenery and the change that the rains have ushered I walked toward the cafeteria to grab a cup of tea.
 I was splashing water like a kid on the road and was amused with frogs croaking and jumping all around me.
-As the classes had begun the area near the cafeteria was inhabited and the frogs and me could play at will with each other, as long lost pals meeting after long and jostling to catch up with one another.
+As the classes had begun the area near the cafeteria was un-inhabited and the frogs and me could play at will with each other, as long lost pals meeting after long and jostling to catch up with one another.

 With my cup of tea I walked out of Cafeteria to sit down below the Pipal tree just to the left of cafeteria some fifteen feet away.
-There was two benches lying face to face under the tree.
+There were two benches lying face to face under the tree.
 The huge tree today looked soft, greener and encompassing.
 With my legs spread upon the bench in front I was able to view the full campus that fall behind the old Victorian main building.
 Oh lord, i never knew that the campus i was inhabiting from last so many days was so scenic, really it had marks of ages and the growing composure all around.
 The rain had turn the shades more clearer and made me think what I was missing while running between classes, labs, libraries and canteen; I was missing Myself.
-The green well trimmed grasses, today looked greener, the line of trees were making there presence felt and the gray walls were cleaner and reflecting the age of the institution.
+The green well trimmed grasses, today looked greener, the line of trees were making there presence felt and the grey walls were cleaner and reflecting the age of the institution.